summersky08/MathFromScratch/README.md

 # MathFromScratch
 Implementation and visualization of various math theorems, formulae, operations and examples only using built-in modules and NumPy.
+Implementing math operations from scratch and playing with them changing various parameters give us deeper and more conceptual understanding of math.
+In addition, building something from scrach is fun!
+In each tutorial, details explanation of each implementation is shown and also you know how to use it.

 ## Requirments
 - NumPy